eliobassi/CMT_project/README.md

 The scientific modeling choices, parameter definitions and standard scientific programming patterns (e.g. logistic growth formulation, linear regression usage, raster averaging) were implemented directly by us.

-Some parts of the project benefited from assistance by ChatGPT (OpenAI), including:
+Some parts of the project benefited from assistance by ChatGPT (OpenAI), including :

-Help with:
+Help with :

 - Code structuring and refactoring,